Updated in 2022

 Human Translations Reign Supreme

-We have developed a UX-friendly, easy to use free translations app, available for iOS and Android on your phone, and any desktop.
-However, consider that machine-generated translations, even with AI and neural networks involved, are not guaranteed to be fully accurate.
-They can’t be used for business or when submitting translated media to government offices or academic institutions.
+We have developed a UX-friendly, easy-to-use free translations app, available for iOS and Android on your phone, and any desktop.
+However, machine-generated translations, even with AI and neural networks in the mix, are not 100% accurate.
+You can’t use them for business purposes or submit them to government offices or academic institutions.
 That’s why the ranking of apps here puts emphasis on the superiority of human translations, hence apps that connect users to professional human translators rank high in the list above.

-Human translations are still indispensable, especially when documents, audios, or videos to be translated are to be used for official purposes.
+Human translations are still indispensable.
+Especially when your translated documents, audios, or videos are for official purposes.
 This is something we at Day Translations, Inc. can competently offer.
 Send us an email at Contact us for a quote on the language service you need or reach us by telephone at 1-800-969-6853.
 We are open 24/7 every day of the week.